Lewsey-Lab/lims-rnaseq/README.md

        ├── <accession_id>_<this_is_a_PE_read>_1.fastq.gz
        └── <accession_id>_<this_is_a_PE_read>_2.fastq.gz
    ```
    Take note of the name of the genome folder, `<genome_name>`.
-This will be later used as an argument to direct nextflow to the `.fna` and `.gtf` files.
-Also take note of the format of the read names.
-PE reads are automatically distinguished by an identical name apart from the trailing `_1` and `_2`.
-If the body name is not identical, it would be treated as a SE read. (**NOTE:** I have yet to write a test to make sure inputs are correct, but will do so in the future. **All reads are also treated as reverse reads**, will probably add a way to detect it from the file name.)
+This will be
+   later used as an argument to direct nextflow to the `.fna/.fa` and `.gtf`
+   files (there should only be one `.fna/.fa file` and one `.gtf` file per
+   genome folder as this pipeline sticks to one genome per run).
+Also take note
+   of the format of the read names.
+PE reads are automatically distinguished by
+   an identical name apart from the trailing `_1` and `_2`.
+If the body name is
+   not identical, it would be treated as a SE read. (**NOTE:** I have yet to
+   write a test to make sure inputs are correct, but will do so in the future.
+   **All reads are also treated as reverse reads**, will probably add a way to
+   detect it from the file name.)

-3. Load the java module (if not already loaded) and run the pipeline in the `<my_project>` directory:
+3. Load the java module (if not already loaded) and run the pipeline in the
+   `<my_project>` directory:
    ```
    module load java/1.8.0_66